nmokey/CVwithCV/docs/pages/about.markdown

 title: About this Project
 permalink: /about/
 ---
-*This course is currently a work in progress, and permission from the writers of UC Berkeley CS 198-126 is pending.*
+*This course is currently a work in progress, and is adapted with permission from the creators of UC Berkeley CS 198-126.*
 I'm [Ryan Zheng](https://nmokey.com){:target="_blank"}{:rel="noopener noreferrer"}, a rising senior in the class of 2024 at Amador Valley High School.

 ### Project Philosophy: